omertafveez-2001/Interpretability-in-ML/README.md

 </div>

 ## Interpretability for Language Models
 A language model is much like a stochastic probabilistic machine.
-It predicts the next token by assiging logits to it and using softmax or argmax we compute the token with highest logit/probability. <br>
+It predicts the next token by assigning logits to it, and using softmax or argmax, we compute the token with the highest logit/probability. <br>

-Now we could proceed exactly how we did for vision models, compute backpropogation of the output w.r.t the input and optimize the input to maximize a particular output.
-However, the input space is discrete unlike vision where we have pixels ranging from 0-255 values. <br>
+Now we could proceed exactly how we did for vision models, compute backpropogation of the output w.r.t the input, and optimize the input to maximize a particular output.
+However, the input space is discrete, unlike vision, where we have pixels ranging from 0-255 values. <br>

-Similar experiement was run Leap Labs in which they found the words most associated with the token in the prompt.
+Similar experiement was run by Leap Labs in which they found the words most associated with the token in the prompt.
 For example for token *good*: <br>

 `got Rip Hut Jesus Shooting basketball Protective Beautiful Laughing good` <br>